 1. Birda

-Birda is rapidly becoming the go-to app for bird identification by birdwatchers all over the world and in recognition of this, the app has been awarded ‘App of the Day’ by Apple in 148 countries around the world.
+Birda is rapidly becoming the go-to app for bird identification by birdwatchers all over the world and in recognition of this, the app has been awarded ‘App of the Day’ by Apple in 148 countries around the globe.
 Birda is continuously improving, with updates to the app being shipped every two weeks.
-The species guide, while already one of the best available yet is still improving at a rapid pace.
+On Birda you currently have three ways of identifying birds: bird identification by photo via AI, community assistance (HI Photo ID), and through the use of the species guide – we will explore each of these below.

-Birda’s species guide is also completely free so given that it is as good, and in some cases better, than paid species guides, it is an obvious choice for most new and experienced birdwatchers.
+Birda’s species guide, while already one of the best available, is still being consistently improved.
+The species guide is also completely free so given that it is as good, and in some cases better, than paid species guides, it is an obvious choice for most new and experienced birdwatchers.
 While Birda’s species guide is free, there are some fun premium features such as private challenges, custom life lists, goals and more for those who want to enhance their birdwatching.

 Species Coverage: